dbmi-bgm/cgap-portal/docs/public/help/logging_in.md

 authenticate the user.
 The email will be rejected if the institutional login is not supported by our Auth0 application.
 We add new institutions on a case-by-case basis as needed by our users.
-It is preferred that standard (non-internal) users stick with authenticating through their respective institutions rather than bypassing it by creating an associated Google Account.
+It is preferred that standard (non-internal) users stick with authentication through their respective institutions rather than through an associated Google Account.

-As of writing we support the below institutional logins.
+As of writing, we support the below institutional logins.
 If your institution is not supported, and you are a current or planned user, please contact us so that we can provide support for the new institution.
-CGAP plans to support all IdP's that our authentication solution (Auth0) supports.
+CGAP plans to support all IdPs that our authentication solution (Auth0) supports.

 * Google - note that all emails can create an associated Google Account